About GEC

 Where do the projects come from?

-In 2024, students you be working on projects based in PU NGAOL (pronounced ‘pu now’) in CAMBODIA.
+In 2025, students will be working on projects based in Makers Valley in Johannesburg, South Africa.
 Whichever project your team is working on, you will be trying to find out what is strong about the community and how you can work with local expertise and empower citizens to create solutions that work for their communities.

 Your project may not fit neatly into your degree discipline.
 One goal of GEC is to encourage collaborative work with other fields and develop stronger solutions by doing this.
 In common with all engineering projects, GEC projects all have these features: